jingren-upup/6122/README.md

 # 6122
-the assignment for 6122 in gatech there will be pdf for question
+the assignment for 6122 in gatech.

+There will be pdf for question